Western Canada Wilderness Committee

 |$80k - $120k||0|

-Western Canada Wilderness Committee is a medium-sized charity with total donations of $1.9m in F2016.
-Administrative costs are 13% of revenues and fundraising costs are 26% of donations.
-Per dollar donated to the charity, $0.62 goes towards its programs, which falls outside Ci’s reasonable range for overhead spending.
-The charity’s funding reserves of $430k can cover only 30% of annual program costs, indicating a funding need.
+Western Canada Wilderness Committee is a medium-sized charity with $2.5m in donations in F2018.
+WCWC’s administrative costs are 11% of revenue and fundraising costs are 27% of donations.
+For every dollar donated, 62 cents go to the cause.
+This is outside Ci’s reasonable range for overhead spending.
+WCWC has $668k in funding reserves, which will cover program costs for six months.

-This charity report is an update that is currently being reviewed by Western Canada Wilderness Committee.
+This charity report is an update that has been sent to Western Canada Wilderness Committee for review.
 Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending April